Blightmud/Blightmud/resources/help/scripting.md

 by typing `/help <category>`.

 ## The following categories of methods exist:
-- `blight`      Methods for input, output, and general client and script manipulation.
+- `blight`      Module to interact with Blightmud.
+Print output etc.
 - `alias`       Custom commands that trigger callback functions.
 - `trigger`     Functions triggered in response to incoming text.
 - `timers`      Functions that execute on a timed delay.
 - `regex`       Regular expressions.
 - `gmcp`        Methods for interacting with the Generic MUD Communication Protocol.